Two people sitting in a forest, taking a break with coffee and fruit.

 5. Bring your own firewood

-6. Be aware of dry conditions
+6. Check for dry conditions

-7. Check the regulations for your hiking area
+7. Check local rules for your destination

-Right of public access – fishing
+The Right of Public Access – fishing

 Become a member